Obituary: Judith Ann Falls Blanton, 84, Bardstown

 She was preceded in death by her beloved husband, the Rev. Ken Blanton; and her parents, Richard T. and Augusta Falls.

-She is survived by two sons, Richard Blanton of Bardstown and Mark Blanton of Georgetown; one sister, Melissa Falls of Red Boiling Springs, Tenn.; and a cherished grandson, Sam Blanton (Jess) of Frankfort.
+She is survived by two sons, Richard Blanton of Bardstown and Mark Blanton of Georgetown; one sister, Melissa Falls of Red Boiling Springs, Tenn.; and one grandson, Sam Blanton (Jess) of Frankfort.

 The funeral is noon Wednesday, Aug.
 20, 2025, at Barlow Funeral Home, with the Rev. Mark Jones officiating.
-Burial is in Highview Cemetery.
+Burial is in Highview Cemetery in Chaplin.

 Barlow Funeral Home is in charge of arrangements.